Research and Clinical Trials

 - Surgical Rehearsal Platform: Surgical Rehearsal Platform is software that provides virtual imagery for high-risk, open/classic surgery; and cerebral aneurysm clipping.
 This technology enables the surgeon to gain currently unobtainable presurgery insights needed to refine the performance of time-critical tasks on a patient-specific basis.

-- Brain tumor vaccine: University Hospitals Case Medical Center is one of about 20 national sites conducting late-stage trials for CDX-110.
+- Brain tumor vaccine: University Hospitals Cleveland Medical Center is one of about 20 national sites conducting late-stage trials for CDX-110.
 It is an experimental tumor vaccine that "teaches" the patient's own immune system to fight glioblastoma, the most aggressive form of brain cancer.

 - 5-ALA: Surgeons in the Brain Tumor and Neuro-Oncology Center are studying an experimental drug that can help surgeons locate and remove brain tumors more effectively.
 The drug, 5-Aminolevulinic Acid (5-ALA), is given to patients before surgery and it works by making the cancerous cells glow hot pink.
 Surgeons then employ a blue light to help them visualize the tumor more clearly, allowing them to remove the tumor from the brain.